CodecoolGlobal/tech-interview-workbook-markveszelka/docs/module_web.md

 #### What is `key` prop?

 In React, the `'key' prop` is a special attribute that is used to `uniquely identify` child elements in a list rendered by a component.
-It is required when rendering an array of components or elements using the 'map()' function or other iteration methods.
+It is required when rendering an array of components or elements using the `map()` function or other iteration methods.
 Each item in the list must have a unique 'key' prop to help React efficiently update the UI when the list changes.